channingwalton/transaction-monad/README.md

 However, this effect stack is a little cumbersome so this project wraps that up for you.

+## TransactionF

+    import com.casualmiracles.transaction._

+for all the functions you need to build a _Transaction[F[_], E, A]_ with a success value, a failure, a log, or postrun functions.

 ## Transaction Builder

 The [TransactionBuilder](core/src/main/scala/com/casualmiracles/transaction/TransactionBuilder.scala) helps you build Transaction instances for